The stained glass windows are a major feature of Old St Paul’s, and many were donated as gifts or as memorials.

 - The Good Samaritan – in memory of William H. Levin M.P., founder of the firm Levin and Co and the first President of the Wellington Harbour Board.
 He died in 1893 and the window was installed in 1897.
 See the story about the Levin Window.

 - Joshua and the Centurion – in memory of Major L.M.
 Levin (died 1886), son of William and was installed in 1887.
+See the story about these windows here.

 - Resurrection Morning – in memory of Jane Barbara Shirtcliffe (died 1926) and installed in 1935.
 This was the last new window to be installed.
 It was made at Whitefriars, London by Powell and Sons.
 See the story about the Shirtcliffe window.